 COVID 19 Response

-If you are out of the house for excercise, please follow the advice and walk, cycle or run close to your home address.
-The footpaths and Salterns Way cycle path remain open but please only use these if they are close to your home address and maintain a distance of 2 metres from any other people you encounter.
+The footpaths and Salterns Way cycle path are open but please try and maintain a distance of 2 metres from any other people you encounter.
 Some of the more popular footpaths have become increasingly busy recently, particularly between Fishbourne and West Wittering and also Prinsted to Cobnor Point.

 Walking in Chichester Harbour